Tech-at-DU/d3-tutorial/11-Areas/readme.md

 ### Curved path

-This looks good but what if we wanted a smooth curved path.
-Currently, D3 is draw straight line segments from point to point.
+This looks good but what if you wanted a smooth curved path.
+Currently, D3 is drawing straight line segments from point to point.

 In the last example, we created a graph with straight lines.
 This used the SVG path.
 If you recall I showed this example: